Get $15 Discount!

 Save with Canadian Pharmacy Xifaxan (Rifaximin)

 Need help navigating the online buying process?
-Are you looking for a Xifaxan coupon or discount code?
-We'd be delighted to help bring your Xifaxan cost as low as possible, get in touch with our expert team to learn more!
+We'd be delighted to help bring your prescription cost as low as possible, get in touch with our expert team to learn more!

 Xifaxan (Rifaximin) Dosage and Side Effects

-XIFAXAN is used to treat travelers' diarrhea that's caused by Escherichia coli (E. coli).
-XIFAXAN (rifaximin) is an antibiotic that works by killing bacteria and preventing their growth.
+This medication is used to treat travelers' diarrhea that's caused by Escherichia coli (E. coli).
+Rifaximin is an antibiotic that works by killing bacteria and preventing their growth.

 Tell your doctor if any of the following side effects are severe or don't go away: